 Both red and brown seaweeds (like gigartina and laminaria) contain ARA (arachidonic acid, an omega 6 fatty acid) which supports the brain, muscle development, liver function and neurological health.

 Most seaweeds and algae are naturally high in DHA.
 DHA and ARA are the two most abundant Omega fatty acids found in the brain, together composing approximately 20% of the brain’s fatty acid content.
 (Crawford, MA; Sinclair, AJ (1971).
 Nutritional influences in the evolution of mammalian brain.)

 In the early 1980s, NASA searched for a plant-based food source that could generate both oxygen and nutrition on long-duration space flights.
-They discovered that marine algae were rich in minerals, phytonutrients and fatty acids.
-This research led to the development of an algae-based, vegetable-like oil that contains two essential polyunsaturated fatty acids: DHA and ARA.
-(Jones, John.
-"Nutritional Products from Space Research".)
+They discovered that marine algae were rich in minerals, phytonutrients, and fatty acids.
+This research led to the development of an algae-based, vegetable-like oil that contains two essential polyunsaturated fatty acids: DHA and ARA. ("A Healthy Dose of Innovation".)